craigfrancis/php-is-literal-rfc/readme.md

 As noted by [MarkR](https://chat.stackoverflow.com/transcript/message/51573226#51573226), the biggest benefit will come when it can be used by PDO and similar functions (`mysqli_query`, `preg_match`, `exec`, etc).
 But the basic idea can be used immediately by frameworks and general abstraction libraries, and they can give feedback for future work.

-**Phase 2** could introduce a way for certain function arguments to only accept safe literals, and/or specific value-objects the project trusts (this idea comes from [Trusted Types](https://web.dev/trusted-types/) in JavaScript).
+**Phase 2** could introduce a way for programmers to specify that certain function arguments only accept safe literals, and/or specific value-objects their project trusts (this idea comes from [Trusted Types](https://web.dev/trusted-types/) in JavaScript).

 For example, a project could require the second argument for `pg_query()` to only accept literals or their `query_builder` object (which provides a `__toString` method); and that any output (print, echo, readfile, etc) must use the `html_output` object that's returned by their trusted HTML Templating system (using `ob_start()` might be useful here).